hpe-dev-incubator/hpe-dev-portal/content/skillup/MunchandLearn.md

 ---
-          title: "Munch & Learn Technology Talks"
+title: Munch & Learn Technology Talks
 link: /campaign/munch-and-learn
 linkname: See what's cooking
-          description: Monthly community meetups where you can interact with experts regarding popular new technologies and get your questions answered.
+description: Connect with the experts to dive deep and learn more about some of today’s most exciting technologies.
 priority: 1
-          image: '/img/skillup/MunchandLearn.svg'
+image: /img/microscope_01_rgb.png
 ---
+Connect with the experts to dive deep and learn more about some of today’s most exciting technologies.